 I am an Indian in US, came in last year and probably around for another few years.
 I have just moved from Delhi where the present Delhi Chief Minister won a landslide victory on tenets similar to that of Mr. Sanders.
 The words are same, they touch your heart, for he speaks from the heart too.
 However, Bernie will not be [the President]

 I work in Hartford and travel in the CT Transit bus everyday; I see the America that probably not many see from the cars.
-Having worked in several countries before, I am touched that this great country is still taking about “Black Lives Matter”, Economic Inequality, minimum wage, political corruption, financial corruption, health care and most importantly, about Education.
+Having worked in several countries before, I am touched that this great country is still talking about “Black Lives Matter”, Diversity & Economical Inclusion, Inequality, minimum wage, political corruption, financial corruption, health care and most importantly, about Education.

 I also was thinking, when did America start getting worried about immigrants?
 Ya, Immigrants?
 America was built on being the first, being the best and it has to sustain this prowess.
 For that Education, Health, Infrastructure remain paramount.
 When manufacturing moved outside The US, Education and Innovation capabilities in US should have moved up several notches; why can’t the Ivey Leagues be replicated, why can’t there be World Class Schools, yes each and every school and why can’t MIT be a national chain of institution?

 If there can be a genuine grounds up revolution in this country, and I, even as an temporary resident can help, I would like to.